 [W]hen He said that He himself would rise again from the dead, the third day after He was crucified, He said something that only a fool would dare say . . ., unless He was sure He was going to rise.
 No founder of any [other] world religion . . . ever dared to say a thing like that.

-[For evidence supporting the resurrection of Christ, see our article entitled “Was Jesus Christ Really Resurrected From Death?”
+For evidence supporting the resurrection of Christ, click on “Was Jesus Christ Really Resurrected From Death?”]

 Jesus Christ Was Regarded as Deity by Early Christians